Gopiandcode/ceramist-artefact/readme.md

 Check out `Structures/Demo.v` for an example instantiation of the BlockedAMQ to derive Blocked Bloom filters, Counting Blocked bloom filters and Blocked Quotient filters.

 ## Theorems and Lemmas
-The following table maps the statements from the associated paper to statements in the source code:
+The following table maps the statements from the paper to statements in the source code:

 - *Theorem 3 (No False Negatives)*
   - file: Structures/BloomFilter/BloomFilter_Probability.v